Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Assisted with market research and data analysis for various clients

-- Achieved proficiency of Excel and PowerPoint
+- Achieved proficiency developed in Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020